Paying for College Night, December 2, 2014, 6:30 pm, C120

 Do I qualify for

-qualify for financial aid.
-College costs minus your family contribution equals
+need to qualify for financial aid.
+College costs minus your family

-your financial need.
-Your expected family contribution (EFC) is determined from
+contribution equals your financial need.
+Your Expected Family Contribution (EFC) is determined from the

-the information you submit on the Free Application for Federal Student Aid
+information you submit on the Free Application for Federal Student Aid (FAFSA).

-(FAFSA).
-Some factors involved in estimating family contribution are the
+Some factors involved in estimating family contribution are the income, assets,

-income, assets, and age of your parents, as well as the number of children in
+and age of your parents, as well as the number of children in the family.
+You

-the family.
-You can estimate your EFC by using the Financial Aid Calculator
+can estimate your EFC by using the Financial Aid Calculator found at https://bigfuture.collegeboard.org/pay-for-college/paying-your-share/expected-family-contribution-calculator

-available at some colleges.
-After filing the FAFSA, the College Financial Aid
+be available at some colleges.
+After filing the FAFSA, the College Financial

-Office will put together a financial aid package.
-Many private colleges have a
+Aid Office will put together a financial aid package.
+Many private colleges

 The FAFSA and Cal Grant

-GPA Verification Forms must be completed to allow students to be eligible for
+GPA Verification Forms must be completed for students to be eligible for

-federal, state, or university grants, scholarships, loans, and work study
+federal, state, or university grants; scholarships; loans; and work study programs.

-types of financial aid, many campuses offer deferred payment plans, which
+to these four types of financial aid, many campuses offer deferred payment

-spread payment over time rather than requiring the full amount at one time.
+plans, which spread payment over time rather than requiring the full amount at

 Applications Needed To